Winners Announced in SABEW’s Third Annual

 NOVEMBER 3, 2022 — The Society for Advancing Business Editing and Writing (SABEW) announced the winners and finalists for its third annual Best in Business Book Awards, which recognizes and celebrates outstanding business journalism in books published between August 1, 2021, and July 31, 2022.

-The book, Flying Blind: The 737 Max Tragedy and the Fall of Boeing by Peter Robison, published by Anchor Books, was chosen as the winner in the “Business Reporting” category, sponsored by Investopedia.
+The book, Flying Blind: The 737 Max Tragedy and the Fall of Boeing by Peter Robison, published by Doubleday, was chosen as the winner in the “Business Reporting” category, sponsored by Investopedia.